 The Filmmaker’s Seal Of Approval

-A film with a casting director attached is like a seal of approval on your film.
+Working with a casting director is a seal of approval on your film.
 You say to the world that the film is good enough, and that you had enough funding to get that person involved.
-And as an added bonus, casting directors may have relationships with actors, actresses, and agents in the big agencies.
-All if this represents a great advantage for you.
+And as a bonus, many casting directors have relationships with actors, actresses, and reputable agents.
+This provides a great advantage for you.

-This professional will have his or her finger on the pulse of Hollywood.
-They may know who’s looking for a role.
-They may know which actors are more likely to be involved in indie films… They will know which actors work on lower budget films, and which actors will only do studio films.
+A good casting director will have his or her finger on the pulse of Hollywood.
+They may know who’s looking for a specific role.
+They may know which actors like working in indie films… They will know which actors work on lower budget films, and which actors will only do studio films.
 And they will know how to help you.

 So how do you know if your casting director is reputable?
 The answer is to look them up on IMDBPro.
 Search the person, and look at the films they’ve cast.
 If you don’t recognize any names in any of those films, then they’re probably not going to get name actors for your films.
 On the flip side, if they’ve done a film with recognizable names, that’s good news.